bkota0404/523FinalProject/README.md

 ## Running the scripts:

-1) The github link is private but has been shared with ‘wdqin@bu.edu’ email.
+1) The github link is private but has been shared with ‘wdqin@bu.edu’ email.<br/>
 Please download all the jupyter notebooks from this github link provided in the ‘523FinalProject/Code’ path.

-2) The shared drive 'Data' has been shared with the email: ‘wdqin@bu.edu’ as well as the link has been provided and made public to BU emails.
+2) The shared drive 'Data' has been shared with the email: ‘wdqin@bu.edu’ as well as the link has been provided and made public to BU emails.<br/>
 Link - https://drive.google.com/drive/folders/1aF0ROvRmQAhEhrbpSO7Kgm-hkRSIWJp_?usp=sharing

-Right-click on the shared 'Data' folder.
+	a.
+Right-click on the shared 'Data' folder.<br/>
-Click Add shortcut to Drive.
+	b.
+Click Add shortcut to Drive.<br/>
-Select 'My Drive'.
+	c.
+Select 'My Drive'.<br/>
-Click Add shortcut.
+	d.
+Click Add shortcut.<br/>

 Note: The shared drive needs to be added as a shortcut to the 'My Drive' folder, otherwise the files will not be able to run.

+3) Run .ipynb files
-3) Run DataProcessing.ipynb
+### Run DataProcessing.ipynb
-The main purpose of this file is to extract the images from train.zip and split it into train and test datasets based on individual drivers.
+The main purpose of this file is to extract the images from train.zip and split it into train and test datasets based on individual drivers.<br/>
 Note: Would create duplicate folders which are already shared via link as part of the dataset.
 Also, manual intervention might be required incase of folder creation(comments added in the .ipynb file)

 	a.
 But if required, please open google colab using https://research.google.com/colaboratory/ link.
-Then upload the DataProcessing.ipynb notebook using the Upload tab.
+Then upload the DataProcessing.ipynb notebook using the Upload tab.<br/>
 	b.
 Variable ‘filepath’ declared in the notebook needs to be modified to point to the location where the shortcut to ‘Data’ folder has been added, including the Data.
-F.E: if the shortcut has been added to the path ‘/content/MyDrive’, ‘filepath’ variable must be assigned the value ‘/content/MyDrive/Data/’
+F.E: if the shortcut has been added to the path ‘/content/MyDrive’, ‘filepath’ variable must be assigned the value ‘/content/MyDrive/Data/’<br/>
 	c.
-Make sure ‘Data’ folder consists of ‘train.zip’ and ‘driver_imgs_list.csv’ files
+Make sure ‘Data’ folder consists of ‘train.zip’ and ‘driver_imgs_list.csv’ files<br/>
 	d.
 Then click on Runtime>Run All.
-Please confirm the Google drive access during the run of the notebook.
+Please confirm the Google drive access during the run of the notebook.<br/>

-4) How to run ResNet.ipynb
+### Run ResNet.ipynb

-1. Please open google colab using https://research.google.com/colaboratory/ link.
+	a.
+Please open google colab using https://research.google.com/colaboratory/ link. <br/>
-2. Then upload the ResNet.ipynb notebook using the Upload tab.
+	b.
+Then upload the ResNet.ipynb notebook using the Upload tab.
-3. Then click on Runtime>Run All.
-Please confirm the Google drive access during the run of the notebook.
+	c.
+Then click on Runtime>Run All.
+Please confirm the Google drive access during the run of the notebook.<br/>

-5) How to run InceptionV3_Pytorch.ipynb
+### Run InceptionV3_Pytorch.ipynb

-1. Please open google colab using https://research.google.com/colaboratory/ link.
+	a.
+Please open google colab using https://research.google.com/colaboratory/ link. <br/>
-2. Then upload the InceptionV3_Pytorch.ipynb notebook using the Upload tab.
+	b.
+Then upload the InceptionV3_Pytorch.ipynb notebook using the Upload tab.<br/>
-3. Then click on Runtime>Run All.
-Please confirm the Google drive access during the run of the notebook.
+	c.
+Then click on Runtime>Run All.
+Please confirm the Google drive access during the run of the notebook.<br/>

-6) How to run AlexNet.ipynb
+### How to run AlexNet.ipynb
-1. Please open google colab using https://research.google.com/colaboratory/ link.
+	a.
+Please open google colab using https://research.google.com/colaboratory/ link. <br/>
-2. Then upload the AlexNet.ipynb notebook using the Upload tab.
+	b.
+Then upload the AlexNet.ipynb notebook using the Upload tab.<br/>
-3. Update the variable ‘filepath’ with the location containing the Data folder shared. (refer to 2 & 3 for details on how to add the shared folder and modify the path)
+	c.
+Update the variable ‘filepath’ with the location containing the Data folder shared. (refer to 2 & 3 for details on how to add the shared folder and modify the path)<br/>
-4. Then click on Runtime>Run All.
-Please confirm the Google drive access during the run of the notebook.
+	d.
+Then click on Runtime>Run All.
+Please confirm the Google drive access during the run of the notebook.<br/>

-7) How to run VGG16.ipynb
+### How to run VGG16.ipynb

-1. Please open google colab using https://research.google.com/colaboratory/ link.
+	a.
+Please open google colab using https://research.google.com/colaboratory/ link. <br/>
-2. Then upload the VGG16.ipynb notebook using the Upload tab.
+	b.
+Then upload the VGG16.ipynb notebook using the Upload tab.<br/>
-3. Update the variable ‘filepath’ with the location containing the Data folder shared. (refer to 2 & 3 for details on how to add the shared folder and modify the path)
+	c.
+Update the variable ‘filepath’ with the location containing the Data folder shared. (refer to 2 & 3 for details on how to add the shared folder and modify the path)<br/>
-4. Then click on Runtime>Run All.
-Please confirm the Google drive access during the run of the notebook.
+	d.
+Then click on Runtime>Run All.
+Please confirm the Google drive access during the run of the notebook.<br/>

 ## Project Implementation

-1. Reproduced the results for VGG16 and Inception V3(both pytorch and keras) model mentioned in the paper (No code was provided)
+	1. Reproduced the results for VGG16 and Inception V3(both pytorch and keras) model mentioned in the paper (No code was provided)<br/>
-2. Implemented the design with AlexNet and Resnet50 to test the efficiency of the models
+	2. Implemented the design with AlexNet and Resnet50 to test the efficiency of the models<br/>
-3. Implemented GradCam to identify the salient feature from the last layer
+	3. Implemented GradCam to identify the salient feature from the last layer<br/>
-4. Test the model on extra set of images collected off internet and personal pictures for scenarios like driving a car for steering is on the right side as opposed to the current dataset where all the cars have left side steering, drivers wearing a mask, mirror reflection of the images etc.,
+	4. Test the model on extra set of images collected off internet and personal pictures for scenarios like driving a car for steering is on the right side as opposed to the current dataset where all the cars have left side steering, drivers wearing a mask, mirror reflection of the images etc.,<br/>

 ## Experiment Results